 In these instances, the primary clock source either does not require an oscillator start-up delay, since it is already running (PRI\IDLE), or normally does not require an oscillator start-up delay (EC).
+However, a fixed delay of interval, TCSD, following the wake event, is still required when leaving Sleep and Idle modes to allow the CPU to prepare for execution.
+Instruction execution resumes on the first clock cycle following this delay.

-4.6 Deep Sleep Mode
+3.6 Deep Sleep Mode

 Deep Sleep mode brings the device into its lowest power consumption state without requiring the use of external switches to remove power from the device.
-During Deep Sleep, the on-chip VDDCORE voltage regulator is powered down, effectively disconnecting power to the core logic of the microcontroller.
+During deep sleep, the on-chip VDDCORE voltage regulator is powered down, effectively disconnecting power to the core logic of the microcontroller.